Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 How to enroll in a clinical trial

-If you and your health care provider decide a clinical trial is a good option for you, your provider should put you in touch with a research nurse or coordinator from the trial.
+If you’ve found a clinical trial, your health care provider can put you in touch with a research nurse or coordinator from the trial.

 This person will guide you through the enrollment process.